xyp8023/starter-academic/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Nils Bore
-- Robert Ford
+- John Folkesson

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

+# @article{xie2019inferring,
+  title={Inferring depth contours from sidescan sonar using convolutional neural nets}, author={Xie, Yiping and Bore, Nils and Folkesson, John}, journal={IET Radar, Sonar \& Navigation}, volume={14}, number={2}, pages={328--334}, year={2019}, publisher={IET}
+}

-date: "2013-07-01T00:00:00Z"
+date: "2020-02-01T00:00:00Z"
-doi: ""
+doi: "10.1049/iet-rsn.2019.0428"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2019-11-06T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *IET Radar, Sonar and Navigation*
-publication_short: In *ICW*
+publication_short: In *IET Radar, Sonar Navig.*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+Abstract: Sidescan sonar images are 2D representations of the seabed.
+The pixel location encodes distance from the sonar and along track coordinate.
+Thus one dimension is lacking for generating bathymetric maps from sidescan.
+The intensities of the return signals do, however, contain some information about this missing dimension.
+Just as shading gives clues to depth in camera images, these intensities can be used to estimate bathymetric profiles.
+The authors investigate the feasibility of using data driven methods to do this estimation.
+They include quantitative evaluations of two pixel-to-pixel convolutional neural networks trained as standard regression networks and using conditional generative adversarial network loss functions.
+Some interesting conclusions are presented as to when to use each training method.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+Proin tincidunt magna sed ex sollicitudin # condimentum.

 tags: []